Skip to content

 autoStartbooleanfalseStart scanning immediately when the component mounts.

-classNamestringCSS class applied to the container element.
+classNamestringCSS class applied to the root .cf-card element.

-styleReact.CSSPropertiesInline styles for the container element.
+styleReact.CSSPropertiesInline styles for the root element.

 The onResult callback receives a VitalSignsResult object: